kanirya/Cust-Hackaton/README.md

 6. Run import pipeline.
 7. Select a critical case.
 8. Inspect score breakdown, evidence cards, and graph explorer.
-9. Ask the audit assistant why the case was flagged.
+9. Ask the audit assistant why the case was flagged; if no live provider is configured, it returns the deterministic demo response rather than pretending to call a real external model.
 10. Open System Control and index a RAG policy document.
 11. Generate a report.
 12. Open Citizen Portal and submit a correction.